 Compare that to the Great Recession, where 25 banks failed in 2008, 140 banks failed in 2009 and a whopping 157 banks closed in 2010 alone.
 As you can see in the graph below, however, even those numbers are dwarfed by bank closures in the late 1980s into the early 1990s.

 Bank failures used to be a serious problem for consumers.
 If you look at pictures from back in the Great Depression, you can find photos of people lining up on the street to withdraw their money from a bank — a so-called “bank run.”
 If the bank failed before you withdrew your money, you would lose all of your savings.

-To fix this problem, the government launched the Federal Deposit Insurance Corporation (FDIC) in 1933.
-The FDIC backs up deposits so if your bank fails, the FDIC will pay you your money back, up to their coverage limits of $250,000 per depositor per bank per type of ownership category (see below for more information on how the limits work.)
+To fix this problem, the government launched the FDIC in 1933.
+As we learned above, the FDIC backs up deposits so if your bank fails, the FDIC will pay back your money, up to their coverage limits.
 According to FDIC spokeswoman LaJuan Williams-Young, “No depositor has ever lost a penny of insured deposits since the FDIC was created in 1933.”